 - Fast development

 - It can also work with Groovy or Kotlin

-It is an open source Java EE (Enterprise Edition) web framework which is developed and maintained by Apache Software Foundation.
-Apache has released two versions of struts, 1st in 2000 and 2nd in 2006 both of them works on cross-platform (Java Virtual Machine).
-Like other Java Framework, it is used to create Java-based web application and its based on MVC architecture.
+It is an open-source Java EE (Enterprise Edition) web framework that is developed and maintained by Apache Software Foundation.
+Apache has released two versions of struts, 1st in 2000 and 2nd in 2006 both of them work on cross-platform (Java Virtual Machine).
+Like other Java Framework, it is used to create Java-based web applications and its based on MVC architecture.

-Struts have its own syntax to follow which create a problem for a java developer to understand and cope with struts but its fast development makes it worth.
+Struts have their own syntax to follow which creates a problem for a java developer to understand and cope with struts but its fast development makes it worth it.
 With its complex syntax and methodology, its not an ideal framework for a beginner java Developer.
 With struts, you can plug-in many third parties’ packages and front-end interface.